angegar/angegar.github.io/docs/Kubernetes/security/README.md

 ## Sum-up

-This handons is just an overview of two technology which can be used to ensure security of a kubernetes cluster.
+This hand-ons is just an overview of two technology which can be used to ensure security of a kubernetes cluster.
 I advise trainees to go deeper in a network plugin such as calico and to get familiar with the Rego language as it will allow them to create amazing custom rules.